 But this is not the worst of it.
-These hydrocarbon insecticides are passed up the food chain from from lower to higher animals.
-The toxicity animals to them is not uniform throughout the biota; some organisms being more susceptible than others, the inserticides situation susceptible than others, the inserticides are stored in high concentrations, a fact deletarious had which has a devastatingly ffect on some predator species.
-The extreme water insolubility of chlorinated hydrocarbons cis a property responsible for a misjudgement of /the effect they produce on the biological environment.
-Measurments of contaminating concentrations of these chemicals is water yield such small figures that manufacturers belittle their significance in disregard of the mechanism by which they enter the food chain, and because financial interest their predisposes them to do so.
-The very factof the extreme difference in southit solubility of these insecticides in water and fats leads to the absorption from water of even these minute amounts by the lipids constituents of acquatic organisms until a state of equilibrium is lattained between the Shx greatlybdivergentusolubilities tween the solubilities im the two media. bocteren to Assarresult all lower forms of life from, protozoans through the acquatic worms and insect larvae continue to extract from their environment all such non-metabolizable substances as fast as they appear as contaminants.
-Subsequently bottom feeding fish that live on invertebrates scavangers, and bottom feeders, and fish that eat insects and other invertebrates contentrate the hydrocarbons further in their fatty tissues.
-The carnivorous fish carry this storage to still hight concentrations of thousands of parts per million, an increase of a million-fold over the starting concentration in water of less than one part per billion.
-Fish eating birds - grebes, loons, and ospreys to name a few consequently may over a period of time injest massive does of chlorinated hydrocarbons.
-The reproductive physiology of birds is particularly allies its allied chemicals susceptable to disruption by DDT which interfers with the enzyme system involved in calcium metabolism manifest first as lowered fertility and later by defective egg shell formation.
-Robins thath have suffered extremely high USE dor controlling Duth Elm Biseaseobtain the poison from earthworms taken from the smill under sprayed trees .
-Earthworms like fish concentrate DDT, but unlike fmish are highly resistant to its effects and so remain for life a reservoir of death to robins.
+These hydrocarbons are passed up the food chain from lower to higher animals.
+The toxicity to them is not uniform throughout the biota; some animals being more susceptible than others, which store the insecticides in high concentrations, a situation that has had a devastatingly deletarious effect on predator species.
+The extreme water insolubility of chlorinated hydrocarbons is a property responsible for misjudgment of the effect they produce on the biological environment.
+Measurements of contaminating concentrations of these chemicals in water yield such small figures that manufacturers belittle their significance in disregard of the mechanism by which they enter the food chain, and because financial interest predisposes them to do so.
+The very fact of the extreme difference in their solubility in water and fats leads to the absorption from water of even minute amounts by the lipids of aquatic organisms until a state of equilibrium is attained between the greatly divergent solubilities in the two media.
+As a result all lower forms of life from bacteria to protozoans through the aquatic worms and insect larvae continue to extract from their environment all such non-metabolizable substances as fast as they appear as contaminants.
+Subsequently, scavangers, bottom feeders, and fish that eat insects and other invertebrates concentrate the hydrocarbons further in their fatty tissues.
+The carnivorous fish carry this storage to still higher concentrations of thousands of parts per million, an increase of a million-fold over the starting concentration in water of less than one part per billion.
+Fish eating birds -- grebes, loons, and ospreys to name a few -- consequently may over a period of time injest massive doses of chlorinated hydrocarbons.
+The reproductive physiology of birds is particularly susceptible to disruption by DDT and its allied chemicals which interfere with the enzyme system involved in calcium metabolism manifested first as lowered fertility and later by defective egg shell formation.
+Robins that have suffered extremely high death rates in communities where DDT was used for controlling Dutch Elm Disease obtain the poison from earthworms taken from the soil under sprayed trees.
+Earthworms like fish concentrate DDT, but unlike fish are highly resistant to its effects and so remain for life a reservoir of death to robins.

 Because most insects are very small they can be killed by small amounts of poisons, whereas larger animals are only effected by proportionately larger doses.
-If the proportionality goes by weight, the amount of poison intake necessary to kill a man would be about one hundred billion times that needed to kill a mosquito weighing a milligram.
-So when an area is sprayed for mosquitoes or some other insect pest it is unlikely that enough poison will come in contact with a person, a dog, or even a bird to injur it immediately.
-Such may have been the reasoning first put forward to reassure people as to the barmlessness of these chemicals.
-That many of them are deadly to man has been proved by the accidental spilling of concentrates on handlers who have died in spite of every effort to wash them off the poison immediately.
+If the proportionality goes by weight, the amount of poison intake necessary to kill a man would be about one hundred million times that needed to kill a mosquito weighing a milligram.
+So when an area is sprayed for mosquitoes or some other insect pest it is unlikely that enough poison will come in contact with a person, a dog, or even a bird to injure it immediately.
+Such may have been the reasoning first put forward to reassure people as to the harmlessness of these chemicals.
+That many of them are deadly to man has been proved by the accidental spilling of concentrates on handlers who have died in spite of every effort to wash off the poison immediately.
 And the breathing of sprays during crop application has also lead to fatalities.